-1.4.2 Licences, Project Certificates, Approvals, and Permits
+1.4.2 Licenses, Project Certificates, Approvals, and Permits

-The regulatory and legal documents for the Project that are relevant to mine operations including temporary suspension are listed in Table 1-1.
+The regulatory and legal documents for the Mine that are relevant to mine operations including temporary suspension are listed in Table 1-1.

 Surface rights for IOL are vested in the KitlA, which administers the access and management of the IOL for the benefit of the Inuit in the region.
 This is done through land use permits and lease agreements.
-Use of water resources and waste disposal in Nunavut is regulated by the NWB, and therefore, the Project operates under the Water Licence for mine development, pursuant to the Nunavut Waters Act.
-The DMCMP, including the associated cost estimate, will require approval under the Water Licence.
-Notification and submissions applicable to Care and Maintenance under the Water Licence and the Project's exploration Type B Water Licence 2BB-MAE1727 shall be provided to the NWB as indicated in Table 1-2.
+Use of water resources and waste disposal in Nunavut is regulated by the NWB, and therefore, the Mine operates under the Water License for mine development, pursuant to the Nunavut Waters Act.
+The DMCMP, including the associated cost estimate, requires approval under the Water License.
+Notification and submissions applicable to Care & Maintenance under the Water License and the Mine's exploration Type B Water License 2BB-MAE1727 shall be provided to the NWB as indicated in Table 1-2.

-The Project Certificate No.009, issued by NIRB for the development of the Madrid-Boston area for the operation of three new mines at Hope Bay: Madrid North, Madrid South, and Boston.
-Notification and submissions applicable to Care and Maintenance under Project Certificate No.009 shall be provided to the NIRB as indicated in Table 1-3.
+Project Certificate No.009 was issued by NIRB for the development of the Madrid-Boston area for the operation of three new mines at Hope Bay: Madrid North, Madrid South, and Boston.
+Notification and submissions applicable to Care & Maintenance under Project Certificate No.009 shall be provided to the NIRB as indicated in Table 1-3.

-Table 1-1: Hope Bay Project Licenses and Approvals Applicable to Doris and Madrid Care and Maintenance
+Table 1-1: Hope Bay Project Licenses and Approvals Applicable to Doris and Madrid Care & Maintenance